Ombre Brow Pigment Changing Colour In Australian Sun

 artist working on ombre brows

 At Face Figurati, we choose our pigments based on clients’ undertones, Fitzpatrick skin type, skin oiliness, age, and whether they’ve had a tattoo before.
-We also give them an honest estimate of what its going to cost: in Melbourne, a powder brow can cost anything from about AUD 450 to AUD 900 – and corrections can be even more as they take more planning and time.
+We also give them an honest estimate of what its going to cost, and hybrid brows cost in Australia varies quite a bit – in Melbourne, a powder brow can cost anything from about AUD 450 to AUD 900 – and corrections can be even more as they take more planning and time.
+A typical first appointment takes around 2.5 to 3 hours – then we book them in for a follow-up session to get it just right.
+The choice between nano hybrid brows vs traditional hybrid brows is part of what we discuss during that initial consult, because in the end it still comes down to the artist doing the actual work.

 When To Get Some Professional Help